Choosing Effective Keywords & Related Phrases

 - maintenance, brakes, tune-up, fluid, oil, wipers, air filter, tire pressure, alignment, etc

-When search engines index a website's content or ad campaign, they are also noting the "related & supporting" keywords and phrases.
+When search engines (like Google) index a website's content or ad campaign, they are also noting the "related & supporting" keywords and phrases.

 Search engines and advertisers use "Related Keywords" to determine if a page or ad has a high probability of containing relevant information or answers that a user may desire when searching the main keywords "automotive, repair, service".

 Google Ads has a free Keyword Tool, that is great to help determine relevant keywords.
 The program also shows how often these keywords and related phrases are searched.